OpenSourceEBike/Bafang_M500_M600/Hardware/README.md

 The m500 and m600 are mostly similair, with some exceptions:

-- The m500 seems to still be using 1 plastic gear, where the m600 is not.
+- The m500 and m600 motors, use a plastic gear on the first reduction.
+In the 2019/2020 period, the gears on the m600 were all metal.
 - The gears of the two motors have a slightly different pitch

 Gear ratio's: